annegautham/annegautham.github.io/portfolio/eeg.md

 description: Jul 2022 — Present
 ---

-Under the mentorship of Professor George Verghese (MIT, Henry Ellis Warren Prof. of Electrical and Biomedical Engineering), I designed and implemented an electroencephalogram to predict neural anomalies.
+With assistance from Professor George Verghese (MIT, Henry Ellis Warren Prof. of Electrical and Biomedical Engineering), I designed and implemented an electroencephalogram to predict neural anomalies.
 The project achieved high accuracy with cost-effective components such as the AD622ANZ instrumentation amplifier and TL048x operational amplifier.

 <br>